Artgelika/Small-projects/README.md

 There's a link thanks to which you can be my friend on this website. www.codewars.com/r/FGUf7w

-2. Art in Python using turtle library
+2.Art in Python using turtle library